Oryon/kvsync/README.md

 Synchronizing such an object with format `/root/here/there/dir/`, when `Name` of some student gets modified, would notify callback that the `Directory` object was modified at path `{"Students", 42, "Person", "Name"}`.

-This approach will let you filter notifications very efficiently, without having to worry about the actual keys that are used in the key-value store.
+This approach will let you filter callbacks very efficiently, without having to worry about the actual keys that are used in the key-value store.

-Notice that, for map keys, the key field uses the *native* type `int`, which avoids having to parse a string into the proper type!
+Notice that, for map keys, the key field uses the *native* type, which avoids having to parse a string into the proper type!